HarperDB/documentation/docs/reference/resource.md

 * `pathname` - This provides the path part of the URL (no querystring).
 * `host` - This provides the host name of the request (from the `Host` header).
 * `ip` - This provides the ip address of the client that made the request.
+* `lastModified` - This value is used to indicate the last modified or updated timestamp of any resource(s) that are accessed and will inform the response's `ETag` (or `Last-Modified`) header.
+This can be updated by application code if it knows that the a more modification should cause this to timestamp to be updated.

 ## `operation(operationObject: Object, authorize?: boolean): Promise<any>`
 This method is available on tables and will execute a HarperDB operation, using the current table as the target of the operation (the `table` and `database` do not need to be specified).
 See the [operations API](https://api.harperdb.io/) for available operations that can be performed.
 You can set the second argument to `true` if you want the current user to be checked for authorization for the operation (if `true`, will throw an error if they are not authorized).